 Why you should always begin with the end in mind

 DECEMBER 22, 2014

 I picked up my copy of The 7 Habits of Highly Effective People by Stephen Covey the other day.
 I remembered that one of Covey’s principles was to begin with the end in mind and I’ve been doing some detailed thinking recently about what my own end is, so to speak.
 It struck me that […].
 The post Why you should always begin with the end in mind appeared first on Richard Hughes-Jones.
 Business Models Business Strategy Early-stage Businesses Lean Startup Startups

 On Thursday, open innovation scholars enjoyed a very exuberant 1st day at the 1st annual World Open Innovation Conference in Napa.
 As the day began, the audience received their own copy of the brand new — fresh off the presses — New Frontiers in Open Innovation. ( An $81 value!

 JUNE 10, 2014

 Say you’ve got some internal ideas at your company.
 Who takes a look at them?
 Assesses them to determine next steps for each idea?
 Figures out the value and difference the ideas can make?
-How about your own customers? talk a lot about jobs-to-be-done here, and getting a firm grip on those to understand where innovation and product enhancement opportunities lie.
+How about your own customers?
+I talk a lot about jobs-to-be-done here, and getting a firm grip on those to understand where innovation and product enhancement opportunities lie.
 But sometimes that’s not realistic.
-Ideas come from many sources, and more likely than not, fail to reflect hard analysis of jobs-to-be-done.
-But customer feedback is valuable.
-The concept sounds right, yes?
-Type of ideas.

 Disruption, Innovation And The Necessity Of Creative/Engaged CollaborationDISRUPT | INNOVATE | LEAD